axelarnetwork/axelar-gmp-sdk-solidity/contracts/gateway/INTEGRATION.md

 You can find more details in our [docs](https://docs.axelar.dev/dev/general-message-passing/overview).

+## Code Style

+The EVM Amplifier gateway contract inherits both the base gateway logic, and the auth logic into a single contract.
+This is done to simplify the deployment and upgrade process for the gateway.
+The gateway contract is well within the bytecode size limit of EVM.
+However, this pattern may not be suitable for non-EVM chains.
+In those scenarios, it might be helpful to split the auth logic into a separate contract, that is owned by the gateway contract.
+Only the gateway should be allowed to call signer rotation on it.
+Furthermore, the auth contract should allow initializing a list of signer sets on deployments.
+This will be needed on upgrades, where a new auth contract deployment needs to be set up with the full list of recent signers.

 ## Message type

 A message has the following type.
 The `contractAddress` is the destination address receiving the contract call.
 It's type can be chosen based on the destination chain's contract address format, or left as string.
 Only the payload hash is required here.